 David Diamant is the pseudonym of David Erlich, a Jewish communist and committed member of the underground resistance during World War II.
 This collection consists of original documents collected by Diamant over a period of approximately 30 years dealing primarily with the Jewish segment of the French underground resistance; many of the documents originate with communist groups, and some deal with Polish groups.
 Documents are in Yiddish and French.

 The revolution of 1848 caused the final collapse of monarchy in France, and in the power vacuum that followed a range of competing voices sought to control the future direction of the country.
-The social and political upheavals of this period are richly detailed in this unique collection of newspapers and periodicals an essential resource for understanding modern European history.
+The social and political upheavals of this period are comprehensively detailed in this unique collection of newspapers and periodicals, making it a useful resource for understanding modern European history.
 (In French)

 Includes databases: 'Legal treatises 1800-1926', 'Foreign, comparative and international law, 1600-1926', 'Trials 1600-1926', 'U.S. Supreme Court records and briefs 1832-1978', 'Primary sources', 'Foreign primary sources 1600-1970'.
 To search across all of them search 'Gale Artemis'.